ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/LongRead/Canu.md

 ## Additional Reading

-Below are links to canu documentation, github repo and other relevant websites related to canu.
+Below are links to canu documentation, GitHub repo and other relevant websites related to canu.

 * [Canu Tutorial](http://canu.readthedocs.io/en/latest/tutorial.html) Includes most of the links below and is fairly comprehensive
 * [Canu Quick Start](http://canu.readthedocs.io/en/latest/quick-start.html)  When you are too impatient to read the documentation